-Sunk Shore, created by Carolyn Hall and Clarinda Mac Low, is a speculative, experiential tour of our climate changed future that takes place along specific shorelines.
-The tours time travel into an extrapolation based on a deep dive into climate change data.
-Sunk Shore creates an embodied experience of information that can seem abstract, giving the facts weight and impact.
+Sunk Shore, created by Carolyn Hall and Clarinda Mac Low, is a speculative, experiential tour of our climate crisis future that takes place along specific shorelines.
+The tours time travel into an extrapolated future based on a deep dive into climate change data.
+Sunk Shore creates an embodied experience of information, giving the facts weight and impact.
 The events of the tour are based on research about events expected to take place (and already happening), including rising sea levels, changing animal species, higher heat, ingenious solutions, possible social revolutions, and more, using a combination of props (or “experiential what-nots”), narrative, and participatory activities.
+The tours are supplemented by digital video collages that bring the extrapolations to life and large-scale collage works that immerse the viewer in a future moment, Sunk Shore has also expanded into an educational template, leading workshops, presenting at conferences, and giving lectures for a variety of organizations.

 Sunk Shore 2020